Side Effects of Stopping Breastfeeding on Mother and Baby

 Anxiety may surface in plenty of ways, such as the mom being too snappy, worrying and overthinking, dreading the little things that shouldn’t matter, and so on.
 This feeling of anxiety can be accompanied by palpitations.

 Some mothers find it hard to get a good night’s sleep even though feeding is no longer required through the night.

 11. Skin Changes

-12. Increased Stress for Mother
+12. Increased Stress for the Mother

-Effects on Baby
+2) Effects on the Baby

 Babies, too, can face some problems when breastfeeding is stopped.
-Here is what happens with the little infants:
+Here is what happens with the infants:

-- The nutritional advantage of breastmilk is lost and dependency on external nutrition increases.
+- The nutritional advantage of breast milk is lost, and dependency on external nutrition increases.
 This may be a problem if the baby doesn’t take to formula or solid food easily.